arkinalaera/summoner-vault/README.md

 **Important Notes:**

-1. **Auto-Login Feature**: The automated login feature uses input simulation, which may violate Riot Games' Terms of Service.
-Use at your own risk.
-The developer is not responsible for any account actions taken by Riot Games.

-2. **Third-Party Application**: This is an unofficial, community-made tool not endorsed by Riot Games.
+1. **Third-Party Application**: This is an unofficial, community-made tool not endorsed by Riot Games.
 "League of Legends" and "Riot Games" are trademarks or registered trademarks of Riot Games, Inc.

-3. **No Warranty**: This software is provided "as is" without warranty of any kind.
+2. **No Warranty**: This software is provided "as is" without warranty of any kind.

+3. **Account Security**: While credentials are encrypted locally, always use strong, unique passwords for your accounts.

 ## 📄 License